yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

  * Some IP, netmask, etc review site
  * Some bridging and brctl info page
 === VLANs ===
 Since most routers use a single switch, you need to split up your WAN and LAN.
 There are some alternate configurations, like all ports switched and DMZ.

-See [:OpenWrtDocs/HardwareTables/switchPorts:Switch Ports]
+See [:OpenWrtDocs/HardwareTables/switchPorts:Switch Ports] for more details.

 {{{
 # Normal routing configuration for WRT54Gv3